 When a patient is diagnosed with an iron overload, this means that his or her parents, siblings and children may also have haemochromatosis.
 This means that a genetic test can also be carried out on them.
 We recommend this test from the age of 18 and after having sufficiently explained the consequences of an abnormal DNA test.

 If haemochromatosis is diagnosed, the physician will ask you to start exsanguination, depending on your blood values.
 You will have about 500 ml of blood taken at the hospital (comparable to donating blood as a donor in a specialised centre).
 Iron will be removed from your body using this method.

-Exsanguation takes place by inserting a hollow needle into a vein in your arm.
+An exsanguation is made by inserting a hollow needle into a vein in your arm.
 This needle is connected to a collection bag.
 Once you have given the required amount of blood, the needle will be removed.
-On average, exsanguination takes 30 to 40 minutes.
+On average, exsanguation takes 30 to 40 minutes.

 If iron accumulates in the liver in patients with haemochromatosis, it is best to be vaccinated against hepatitis A and B, if the person in question does not already have antibodies for these diseases.
-This can be done at the GP's.
+This can be done at the general practitioner's.